GeoDuqueza1939/SDOStoTomasCity/WorkLog.md

 * [ ] Provide a field/checkbox for withdrawn applications
 * [ ] Add Honor Graduate to eligibilities

-I found a bug in the Applicant Data Form, which caused the JobApplicationSelectorDialog to not generate.
+I found and eventually fixed a bug in the Applicant Data Form, which caused the JobApplicationSelectorDialog to not generate.
+It turned out that the dialog was actually generating, but it is not being inserted into the DOM.
+The issue came from changes to the original DialogEx class which required for the App to be added as an argument instead of a parent HTML element.
+The issue also existed in the other forms, as well, but went undetected as the features haven't been tested for quite a while.
+As a corollary, I added some more UIEx references on some UIEx wrapped elements, for better reference redundancy and debugging.
+I also added an event callback array to the ControlEx parent class that can be used in storing event callbacks.

 ## 6/7/2023
 TO DO:
-* [ ] Cleanup Code
 * [ ] Change font-family (ask for suggestions)
 * [ ] Handle tied scores in the rankings
 * [ ] Add new DialogEx class